Alternative Urban Areawide Review (AUAR)

 Transportation

 The review also identifies potential mitigation strategies to minimize environmental impacts.
-The city is responsible for implementing strategies to reduce negative effects and ensure sustainable development.
+The city is responsible for implementing these strategies to reduce negative effects and ensure sustainable development.

 What scenarios are being studied as part of the AUAR?